March 6, 2014-

 Dr. Brad Hastings is the Dean of Mount Ida College’s School for Social Sciences and Humanities, joining the Mount Ida College community in the summer of 2013 from Mount Aloysius College in Pennsylvania where he served as Chair of the Social Science Department and Professor of Psychology.
-We had the opportunity to sit down with Dean Hastings and learn more about his perspective as he maps out the future for the School of Social Sciences and Humanities and introduces two, new exciting undergraduate degrees for the fall of 2014: Media Communication and Political Science and History.
+We had the opportunity to sit down with Dean Hastings and learn more about his perspective as he maps out the future for the School of Social Sciences and Humanities and introduces two, new exciting undergraduate degrees: Media Communication and Political Science and History.

 Q. Dean Hastings, you have been very busy since you came to Mount Ida in July of 2013.
 Fill us in on all of your new, exciting initiatives here at the college.

-A: It’s been a fruitful several months at Mount Ida and I am so excited to be able to introduce two, unique new majors, both premiering in the fall 2014 semester.
-Our two new majors for this fall—Media Communication and Political Science and History— will prepare our students for positions that our marketplace is actively seeking.
+A: I am so excited to be able to introduce two, unique new majors.
+Our two new majors—Media Communication and Political Science and History— will prepare our students for positions that our marketplace is actively seeking.

 Q: The Media Communication degree program sounds like a state-of-art and in-demand major for today’s digital world.
 What do you see as the key strengths of this program?